View all web browser and mobile devices available in our cloud-based test lab.

 Managing tests and reports is the #1 headache for practitioners — especially in a fast-paced DevOps environment where code is changing all the time.
 Whether you need enterprise-grade results or just spend less time debugging flaky tests, consider the advantages Perfecto offers.

-You can get more out of Selenium by pairing it with Perfecto.
+You can get more out of using Selenium by pairing it with Perfecto.

 Perfecto and Selenium are seamlessly integrated.
 This allows customers to run their Selenium test automation scripts on real browsers in the Perfecto-secured and enterprise-grade testing cloud.
-You’ll get all of the benefits of testing with Selenium — without the drawbacks.
+You’ll get all of the benefits of using Selenium — without the drawbacks.